yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 You can see this kind of branding in use when you are talking about disparate entities within an ecosystem - iCloud Keychain as opposed to keychains in macOS, for example.
 Keychains are used to store login information across many apps on macOS - but it is only when you move those passwords to another, cloud based system that you need to use the *other* iCloud Keychain.
 It isn't on your system, so it gets a new name.

 Mozilla tried to reduce the foreignness of rebranding something native to the browser since 2008 by naming it *Firefox* - it is familiar because it shares a name with the thing you already know.
-It really doesn't work though, because just like Firefox Accounts, while you might be able to use its functionality in Firefox, it is also external to it.
+It really doesn't work to make it feel "native" though, because like Firefox Accounts, while you can use it in Firefox, it is also external to it.

 ### Privacy and Dark Patterns

 Mozilla has in recent years been focusing a lot on privacy, both in its marketing and in its product development and research.
 These efforts have helped Firefox gain popularity among online privacy communities - perhaps even to its detriment, as some people seem to think of Firefox as a "privacy browser" - rather than a great browser with excellent privacy features.

 The Firefox Suggest brand damages the the core Firefox *browser* brand in exactly the area where Mozilla has placed focus - privacy.
-Mozilla has rebranded an ultimate privacy feature - offline and locally sourced search suggestions - as one and the same as one that may require network access and contains advertisements.
+Mozilla has rebranded a totally private feature - offline and locally sourced search suggestions - as one and the same as one that may require network access and contains advertisements.
 It is now struggling to explain the distinction between offline and online suggestions, even though it would have been simpler to simply call the *new* functionality Firefox Suggest.

 Even if this was not the intent, this comes off as a dark pattern.

-My own setup that I referenced earlier exemplifies the situation.
+As one of the privacy aware users that Mozilla has done a great job catering to, I have [configured Firefox]({% post_url 2021-07-26-firefox-privacy-stop-hardening-love-strict-etp %}) so that it doesn't show search engine suggestions in the address bar.
+This is because I prefer to send my queries to my search engine only when I am actively searching.
+I don't think my search engine needs to know how many times I look up my own locally sourced content.

-As one of the privacy aware users that Mozilla has done a great job catering to, I don't have any search suggestions in my address bar results.
-I prefer to only send my search queries to my search engine when I am actively searching, as I am often searching for my local data.
+Prior to Firefox Suggest, nothing in my address bar search results came from external sources, because the AwesomeBar features make it very easy to find content I have open in other tabs, or previously viewed information.

 For reference, this is how my search preferences are setup: